|Jon Farris, Chair

 Gary Cammack, a member of South Dakota Agriculture and Rural Leadership (Class I), is a former county commissioner from Meade County and served in the South Dakota House of Representatives before being elected to the South Dakota Senate.
 He has previously served as President Pro Tempore and currently serves as Chairman of the Agriculture and Natural Resources Committee.
 Cammack and his family operate Cammack Ranch Supply as well as a livestock operation.
 Over the last 40 years, Cammack Ranch Supply has grown from a small local business into a regional business, serving customers in their active trade area that covers as many as six states.
 In January of 2017, Gary was elected President of the South Dakota Retailers Association Board of Directors, after serving on the Board since 2009.
 The Cammack Ranch was presented the 2017 National Association of Conservation Districts Olin Sims Conservation Leadership Award for their work in support of the idea that cattle and wildlife can, and should, coexist.
 In 2018, Cammack Ranch was the recipient of the Leopold Conservation Award.

 Justin is the Market President with Central Bank in Brookings.
-With more than 22 years of experience in the financial services industry, Gray assumed his current role in 2019.
+With more than 24 years of experience in the financial services industry, Gray assumed his current role in 2019.
 Prior to Central Bank, he was employed with Wells Fargo.
 He joined Wells Fargo in 1997 with their Management Development Program.
-He has held leadership positions within Wells Fargo Wholesale Banking since 2010.
 Gray holds a bachelor's degree from South Dakota State University in Brookings.
 He has served on leadership boards for the Rapid City YMCA, United Way of the Black Hills, and United Way of Siouxland.

 Rachael Sherard is the Senior Vice President of Rural Health Services at Avera Health, a Catholic-based integrated network made up of over 300 hospitals, medical practices, extended care facilities and other related health providers in South Dakota and surrounding states.
 In her role with Avera, she oversees the systems’ grant writing efforts, rural facility strategic planning, community-based programs and the system’s American Indian Health Initiative.
 Rachael received a Bachelors’ of Science Degree from South Dakota State University and her Master’s in Business Administration from the University of Sioux Falls.
 Prior to joining Avera, Rachael served as the Nutrition Director for Senior Citizens Services, Inc, which has been renamed, the Center for Active Generations.
 In this role, she managed the daily operations of the Senior Nutrition program in southeastern South Dakota.

 Andy Weiss is the Controller for Cass County Electric Cooperative in Fargo, North Dakota.
 He oversees all the accounting and payroll for the Cooperative.
-Andy has been with Cass County Electric Cooperative for five years and previously was an external auditor for a public accounting firm.
+Previously, he was an external auditor for a public accounting firm.
 As an external auditor, Andy primarily audited electric cooperatives and not-for profit entities.
 Andy graduated with a Bachelor’s Degree in Accounting from the University of North Dakota.
 He is a certified public accountant and a member of the American Institute of Certified Public Accountants.
 Andy is also a director of the Rural Development Finance Corporation in North Dakota.